 We chose to associate the "What is this field?"-content with the user interface, meaning the controls on page objects.
 In the Dynamics NAV Help model, we chose a different approach, focusing on the database structure.
 Both approaches have their advantages and disadvantages, but the Business Central user assistance model currently focuses on the user interface with tooltips on page objects.
 For more information, see User Assistance Model.

 - Working with Application Objects as Text Files in the docs for Microsoft Dynamics NAV 2016

 - How to Add Translated Strings By Importing and Exporting Multilanguage Files in the docs for Microsoft Dynamics NAV 2018

 - Working with Translation Files for Business Central

 Moving to MarkDown

 If you do not yet have a website that you publish content to, then there are several ways in which you can create such a site.
-The MkDocs project generates a website for you, but you can also work with a web designer to build a site to host your content.
+For example, the MkDocs project generates a website for you.
+You can also work with a web designer to build a site to host your content.
 We recommend deploying to an Azure web app.
 Business Central does not require a special design of your website, unlike the now deprecated Dynamics NAV Help Server.
 It's your choice what the website looks like, including the styling.